notaz/picodrive/platform/base_readme.txt

+#ifdef GP2X
 For help / comments / questions visit GP32X boards at: http://www.gp32x.com/board/

+#endif

 About
 -----

-This is yet another Megadrive / Genesis / Sega CD / Mega CD emulator, which was written having ARM-based handheld devices in mind (such as PDAs, smartphones and handheld consoles like GP2X of course).
+This is yet another Megadrive / Genesis / Sega CD / Mega CD emulator, which was written having ARM-based handheld devices in mind (such as PDAs, smartphones and handheld consoles like GP2X and Gizmondo of course).
 The critical parts (renderer, 68K and Z80 cpu interpreters) and some other random code is written in ARM asm, other code is C. The base code originates from Dave's (fdave, finalburn) PicoDrive 0.30 for Pocket PC.
 The Sega/Mega CD code is roughly based on Stephane Dallongeville's Gens.

 How to make it run
 ------------------

+#ifdef GP2X
 Copy PicoDrive.gpe, pico940.bin and mmuhack.o to any place in your filesystem (all 3 files must be in the same directory) and run PicoDrive.gpe.
 Then load a ROM and enjoy!
 ROMs can be in .smd or .bin format and can be zipped.

+#endif
+#ifdef GIZ
+First make sure you have homebrew-enabled Service Pack installed.
+Then copy PicoDrive.exe and KGSDK.dll to any place in your filesystem (both files must be in the same directory) and run PicoDrive.exe using the launcher of your choice (some of them might require renaming PicoDrive.exe to Autorun.exe, placing it in the root of SD, etc).
+Then load a ROM and enjoy!
+ROMs can be placed anywhere, can be in .smd or .bin format and can be zipped (one ROM per zip).

+#endif
 If you have any problems (game does not boot, sound is glitchy, broken graphics), make sure you enable "Accurate timing", "Emulate Z80" and use "16bit accurate renderer".
 This way you will get the best compatibility this emulator can